Updated constraints on axion-like particles from temporal information in supernova SN1987A gamma-ray data: Introduction

 \section{Introduction}

 Axion-like particles~(ALPs) can arise as (pseudo-)Nambu--Goldstone bosons, associated with the breaking of a global $\mathrm{U}(1)$ symmetry (see e.g.\ refs~\cite{1002.0329,2012.05029} for reviews).
 They may also appear in string theory compactifications~\cite{10.1016/0370-2693(84)90422-2,hep-th/0605206}, residing in the so-called ``axiverse'' with masses potentially spanning many orders of magnitude~\cite{0905.4720,1004.5138,1206.0819}.
-Recently calculated, explicit mass spectra in type~IIB string theory confirm this general picture~\cite{2011.08693}.
+Recently calculated, explicit mass spectra in type~IIB string theory confirm this general picture~\cite{2011.08693,2103.06812}.
 In particular, ALPs from string theory need not be as light as their namesake, the QCD axion~\cite{1977_pq_axion1,1977_pq_axion2,1978_weinberg_axion,1978_wilczek_axion}, but can be much heavier.
 In this work, we are specifically interested in masses up to the GeV scale.

 In any case, constraining ALPs across different mass scales is evidently challenging.
 Matters are also complicated by the fact that ALPs -- unlike QCD axions -- need not solve the Strong~CP problem, thus lacking a well-defined connection to QCD.
-However, ALPs are still excellent dark matter candidates~\cite[e.g.][]{1201.5902} in parts of the parameter space and may couple to photons.
+However, thanks to the realignment mechanism~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Turner:1983he,Turner:1985si}, ALPs are still excellent dark matter candidates~\cite[e.g.][]{1201.5902} and may also couple to photons.
 This enables a large ensemble of experimental searchers to look for them in the laboratory and using astrophysical and cosmological probes (see e.g.\ ref.~\cite{1801.08127} for a review of ALP searches).

 Particularly important events in astrophysics are supernovae~(SNe), such as the core-collapse supernova SN1987A in the Large Magellanic Cloud.
 As we revisit in this work, SN1987A is unique in allowing us to constrain ALPs emitted during the SN on very different mass scales: